-^{}Student Activity Fee is assessed in the Fall and Spring semesters only.
+\Student Activity Fee is assessed in the Fall and Spring semesters only.

-In-Person Payment-Cash, check, money order, MasterCard, VISA, American Express, and Discover credit cards are accepted at: (1) the Statesville Campus in the Eason Student Services Center, Room 200 or (2) the Mooresville Campus, Building A, Room 104.
+In-Person Payment-Cash, check, money order, MasterCard, VISA, American Express, and Discover credit cards are accepted at: (1) the Statesville Campus in the Eason Student Services Center, Room 200 or (2) the Mooresville Campus, Building A, Room 202.
 To pay by credit card, the person whose name is on the credit card must be present.
 Please note that starter checks are not accepted.

 Sponsor Payment (ESC, Vocational Rehabilitation, Employer, etc.)-A new authorization form is required for each semester.
-The sponsor authorization should be mailed or brought to the Cashier's office, Mitchell Community College, 500 West Broad Street, Statesville, NC 28677-5264 as early as possible before the semester begins, but no later than five days before the student plans to see their advisor and register.
+The sponsor authorization should be mailed or brought to the Cashier's office, Mitchell Community College, 500 West Broad Street, Statesville, NC 28677-5264 as early as possible before the semester begins, but no later than five days before the student plans to see their advisor and/or register.

-Nelnet Business Solutions Online Payment Plan (Available Fall and Spring Semesters only)-The Nelnet Payment Plan provides students the option of contracting with Nelnet Business Solutions (NBS), a third party online payment company, to arrange full payment or schedule monthly tuition payments.
-It can be used to budget curriculum tuition and fees only- no books.
-The payment plan option requires a \$2.00 enrollment fee for full payment or a \$25.00 enrollment fee for scheduled payments.
-These enrollment fees are charged per semester and are nonrefundable.
+Nelnet Business Solutions Online Payment Plan (Available Fall and Spring Semesters only)-The Nelnet Payment Plan provides students the option of contracting with Nelnet Business Solutions (NBS), a third party online payment company, to schedule monthly tuition payments.
+It can be used to budget curriculum tuition and fees only-no books.
+The payment plan option requires a \$25.00 enrollment fee for scheduled payments.
+This enrollment fee is charged per semester and is nonrefundable.
 A valid bank account, which allows Automatic Bank Payment (ACH) or Credit/Debit Card is required.
 A link to "Create a Payment Plan" is available through WebAdvisor under Financial Information.
 For students who opt to use the payment plan option, the student will be considered "PAID" once the student successfully completes the online application and once the associated payments process successfully.